Jérémy Jouve: Biography

-He also performed with the Orchestre de l'Opéra national de Paris, the Orchestre de l'Opéra national de Lyon, the Sinfonietta ensemble and the Orchestre national d'Île-de-France.

 Very committed, he collaborates closely with Mathias Duplessy for the composition of certain pieces for solo guitar.
 Notably during his last album Cavalcade, which received good media reviews.

 His interpretation of Britten's Nocturnal is a reference, as is his interpretation of the work for solo guitar by Joaquín Rodrigo.

 Since his first solo album in 2004, he has recorded five albums, two of which are dedicated to the solo guitar work of composer Joaquín Rodrigo.

 The Traveling Sonata album, in duet with the flautist Viviana Guzmán brought him a nomination to the Grammy Awards.

-At the same time as his tours and recordings, Jeremy Jouve has taught guitar since 2018 at the Conservatoire de musique de Genève and has been named professor at the Conservatoire à rayonnement régional de Paris in January 2020, succeeding to the great masters Gérard Abiton, Pedro Ibañez and Ramon de Herrera.
+At the same time as his tours and recordings, Jeremy Jouve has taught guitar since 2018 at the Conservatoire de musique de Genève and has been named professor at the Conservatoire à rayonnement régional de Paris.

 Awards

 Jouve has won several prizes including: